 Jinx frowned and rubbed her chin thinking “Absorb or redirect the electricity, wires wouldn’t work, nor would an electric field, enough insulating material might work but that would be to heavy and cumbersome to move in.”
 She stood up and started moving toward the front of the ship, Gaige followed her not interrupting her thinking

 “Something light, but that would be too fragile…unless, that might work.”

 She headed into the sitting room and over to a shelf of well-worn volumes.
 Plucking one off she flipped to a page, went back a few “Aha!”
-She looked up with a mix of triumph and embarrassment “I always wanted to say that but never had a good excuse, but anyway, aha!
-Here we are.” she set the open book down on the table and turned it to face Gaige, who looked at the book, which had been read through so many times it’s pages where falling out, and read the open page.
+She looked up with a mix of triumph and embarrassment, “I always wanted to say that but never had a good excuse, but anyway, aha!
+Here we are.”
+She set the open book down on the table and turned it to face Gaige, who looked at the book, which had been read through so many times it’s pages were falling out, and read the open page.

 ‘ When hunting the Honeystuck Wibbler beware of its mandibles as well as their sting which is much like that of the Scorpion Rakk, only about ten times more painful.’

 The page went on to describe other variations, hunting tips and the like, as well as a few illustrations siting its dimensions at about two feet long.

 “This is Sir Hammerlock’s book, isn’t it?”
 Gaige asked.